 As of late 2016, the emergent progressive social movement behind Bernie Sanders — arguably a metamodern expression — was suppressed by the bipolar two-party system in the US presidential election.
-As I have argued in my post True Colors: The Real Faces of Politics, Bernie Sanders is a metamodern politician, and his defeat was the failure of American society to learn the lesson at hand.
+As I have argued in my post True Colors: The Real Faces of Politics, Bernie Sanders is a metamodern politician, or at least represents a metamodern political consciousness and movement, and his defeat was the failure of American society to learn the lesson at hand.
 The result was the election of the nightmarish-cartoonish wildcard Donald Trump.
 This scenario was perfectly anticipated, in abstract terms, by Rolling Stone as of 2013.

 “This latest episode in the endless Republican reality show is not chiefly about the incompetence and incessant squabbling of ideologues and petty politicians, although it’s that, too.
 Nor is it the outcome of the intense partisan polarization that has thrown Washington into gridlock, as if the problem is abstract partisanship itself, with Democrats and Republicans equally at fault.
 Least of all is it about rescuing the economy from the Democrats’ profligate deficit spending, as Republicans claim — not with the deficit shrinking to its lowest level since the financial disaster of 2008 and with the outlook improving.
 This crisis is about nothing other than the Republican Party — its radicalization, its stunning lack of leadership and its disregard for the Constitution.”
 [Source], Republican Extremism and the Lessons of History, Rolling Stone, Oct 2013.